-Institute of Social and Political Studies (IESP), State University of Rio de Janeiro
+Institute of Philosophy and Social Sciences, Federal University of Rio de Janeiro, Brazil

 Frédéric Vandenberghe is research professor in sociology at the Institute of Social and Political Studies, which is part of the State University of Rio de Janeiro in Brazil.
 Hailing originally from Flanders in Belgium, he has worked at many universities in Europe (University of Manchester, University of Humanist Studies in Utrecht, Brunel University in London, European University Institute in Florence), the United States (UCLA and Yale) and Brazil (Federal University of Brasília, Federal University of Pernambuco in Recife, State University of Rio de Janeiro).
 Having lived in suitcases for almost twenty years, he has now finally settled in Brazil.

 He did his PhD at the École des Hautes Etudes en Sciences Sociales in Paris on theories of reification.
 Working at the intersection of philosophy and sociology, his main research interests are related to German social philosophy, Anglo-Saxon social theory and French sociological theory.
 He has published many articles as well as various books in French, English and Portuguese.
-Both A Philosophical History of German sociology (2009, Routledge) and What’s Critical about Critical Realism?
-(2014) are available in English from Routledge.
+A Philosophical History of German sociology (2009, Routledge), What’s Critical about Critical Realism?
+(2014) and with Alain Caillé For A New Classic Sociology (2021) are available in English from Routledge.

 Hebrew University of Jerusalem

 Vered’s academic interest focused in the last decade on the notions of collective memory and commemorations at the macro social level.
 More specifically, she is curious about the ways in which societies cope with their difficult pasts, embarrassing moments, shameful events and the like.
 Within that framework, she is working on the ingredients from which the sociology of commemoration is made (time, space, discourse and agency) and on commemoration as a lens through which one can study various social groups more generally.
 In addition, she is interested in the city as a text, in autobiographical occasions, in the sociology of courtrooms, in the notions of silence and forgetting and in the ways in which death is announced and managed.
 Her research agendas spin themselves out between the emotional turbulence of the high school reunion in the United States (see under After Pomp and Circumstance, University of Chicago Press, 1998) the commemoration of an assassinated Prime Minister in the context of the fractured collective identity of society in Israel (see under, Yitzhak Rabin Assassination and the Dilemmas of Commemoration, State University of New York Press, 2009); between the knock on the door which announces the worst news of all and the everyday drama of the courtroom.
 In each instance, an autobiographical occasion of crisis at the individual, the organizational or the national level occupies center stage, as do questions of memory and identity, the management of emotion and the quest for meaning within the constraints and opportunities afforded by culture and social structures.
-She is currently editing [together with Jeffrey K. Olick and Daniel Levy] The Collective Memory Reader (Oxford University Press, forthcoming).
-(Visiting Fellow, August 2009 – August 2010)
+She is editor of (together with Jeffrey K. Olick and Daniel Levy) The Collective Memory Reader (Oxford University Press, 2011).
+Recent papers include "On Cloud Nine: Positive Memories in American Presidential Speeches" (with Tracy Adams) in Memory Studies (2019), and "A Living Place: On the Sociology of Atmosphere in Home Museums" (with Irit Dekel) in the European Journal of Cultural and Political Sociology (2017).
+Currently, Vered is the academic head of the Truan Institute for the Advancement of Peace at the Hebrew University of Jerusalem and a board member of the Israeli Institute for Democracy.
+She was Visiting Professor at New York University in Fall 2018, and was the Ginor Professor at the Jewish Theological Seminary in Spring 2019.
+(CCS Visiting Fellow, August 2009 – August 2010)

 Robin Wagner-Pacifici is interested in the analysis of interstitial moments in social and political contexts (including standoffs and surrenders), with a methodological approach that includes discourse analysis, semiotic analysis of visual material, hermeneutics.